Marcell Ozuna Preview, Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- His most recent appearance was on Saturday against the St. Louis Cardinals, when the right-hander tossed six innings, surrendering one earned run while allowing five hits.
+- In his most recent appearance on Sunday, the righty went 3 2/3 innings against the St. Louis Cardinals, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.